fireblocks/fireblocks-sdk-js/README.md

 Parameters:

-- id: ID of the vault account
+- `id`: ID of the vault account
-- assetId: Asset to create to the chosen vault account
+- `assetId`: Asset to create to the chosen vault account

 ```ts
 const result = await fireblocks.createVaultAsset(id, assetId);